How Much Does Scalp Micropigmentation Cost?

 Have you spent months researching Scalp Micropigmentation (SMP) hair tattoo, umm-ing and ahh-ing over the benefits versus other hair loss solutions?
 We don’t blame you; it’s a big decision to make.
 Your hair is fundamental to the first impressions you make on people, so we understand that decisions regarding your hair require the utmost thought and care.

-One of the most pressing questions in your decision-making process is most likely: How much does an SMP hair tattoo cost?
-As with most cosmetic procedures, it depends on a number of factors, meaning there isn’t a one-size-fits-all answer.
+One of the most pressing questions in your decision-making process is most likely: How much does SMP cost?
+As with most cosmetic procedures, it depends on a number of factors, meaning there isn’t a one-size-fits-all answer and ultimately we do need to see you in person to give an exact price.
 Let us talk you through the list of factors that will affect the cost of your SMP procedure.

 Depending on the degree of hair loss, here is an approximate guide of what you might expect to pay for SMP: